CommonAccord/Cmacc-Org/Doc/G/Intel_Com/USPrivacyBill/Sec/FTC-Authority.md

 2.3.2.Ti=Civil Penalties

-2.3.2.1.sec=A violation of the provisions of Section 4 or 5 of this Act shall be subject to a civil penalty in an amount that is not greater than $16,500 per individual for whom the {_covered_entity} processed {_personal_data} in violation of the terms of the Act.
+2.3.2.1.sec=A violation of the provisions of Section {Principle.Xnum} or {OversightOfThirdParties.Xnum} of this Act shall be subject to a civil penalty in an amount that is not greater than $16,500 per individual for whom the {_covered_entity} processed {_personal_data} in violation of the terms of the Act.

 2.3.2.2.sec=Civil Penalty Cap.—Notwithstanding (3)(B)(i) of this section, no civil penalty shall be imposed under this Act in excess of $1,000,000,000 arising out of the same acts or omissions.

-2.3.2.3.sec=CRITERIA FOR CIVIL PENALTIES – When determining the amount of civil penalties the {_Commission} will take into consideration the degree of privacy risk created by the processing of the {_covered_entity}, the intent of the {_covered_entity}, the degree to which the {_covered_entity} put in place appropriate controls as described in Section 4(h) and what efforts the {_covered_entity} took to mitigate the privacy risk.
+2.3.2.3.sec=CRITERIA FOR CIVIL PENALTIES – When determining the amount of civil penalties the {_Commission} will take into consideration the degree of privacy risk created by the processing of the {_covered_entity}, the intent of the {_covered_entity}, the degree to which the {_covered_entity} put in place appropriate controls as described in Section {Principle.Xnum}(h) and what efforts the {_covered_entity} took to mitigate the privacy risk.

 2.3.2.=[G/Z/ol-i/s3]